-IB MATHEMATICS ANALYSIS AND APPROACHES 11 STANDARD LEVEL IAAS-11
+IB MATHEMATICS ANALYSIS AND APPROACHES 11 STANDARD LEVEL (IAAS-11)

 This is the first year of the two-year IB Mathematics program.
 The course includes topics such as trigonometry, function theory and calculus.
 A graphics calculator is required for this course.
-All students will write the University of Waterloo's Fermat Contest.
+Students may require to write the University of Waterloo's Fermat Contest.

-IB MATHEMATICS ANALYSIS AND APPROACHES 11 HIGHER LEVEL IAAH-11
+IB MATHEMATICS ANALYSIS AND APPROACHES 11 HIGHER LEVEL (IAAH-11)

 This is the first year of the two-year IB Mathematics program.
 The course includes topics such as trigonometry, function theory and calculus studied more rigorously than at the SL level.
 A graphics calculator is required for this course.
-All students will write the University of Waterloo's Fermat Contest.
+Students may require to write the University of Waterloo's Fermat Contest.
 Students are expected to have strong algebraic skills and the ability to understand simple proof.
 These will be students who enjoy spending time with problems and get pleasure and satisfaction from solving challenging problems.

-IB MATHEMATICS ANALYSIS AND APPROACHES 12 STANDARD LEVEL IAAS-12
+IB MATHEMATICS ANALYSIS AND APPROACHES 12 STANDARD LEVEL (IAAS-12)